Educate Pregnant Patients About Substance Use

 Alcohol Dangers and Screening Tools

-Alcohol is the number one cause of preventable birth defects in this country.
+Alcohol is the leading cause of preventable birth defects in this country.
 Drinking alcohol during pregnancy greatly increases the chances that the fetus will develop a fetal alcohol spectrum disorder (FASD).
-According to the Centers for Disease Control and Prevention, up to one in 20 school children have FSAD.
+According to the Centers for Disease Control and Prevention (CDC), up to one in every 20 schoolchildren FASD.

 Signs and symptoms of the various FASDs range from mild to severe, and include a combination of physical, emotional, behavioral, and learning problems.
 Prenatal alcohol exposure is a frequent cause of structural or functional effects on the brain, heart, bones and spine, kidneys, vision, and hearing.
-It's also associated with a higher incidence of attention-deficit/hyperactivity disorder and specific learning disabilities, such as difficulties with mathematics and language, information processing, memory, and problem solving.
+It’s also associated with a higher incidence of attention deficit hyperactivity disorder (ADHD) and specific learning disabilities, such as difficulties with mathematics and language, information processing, memory, and problem-solving.